Chronology

 Begins new series of Entablatures using metallic and pastel colors.
 Mixes sand with paint to highlight surface texture.

-Modern Head, the first large-scale sculpture in metal, wood and polyurethane, is assembled on a site in the Santa Anita Fashion Park in Arcadia, California.
+Modern Head, the first large-scale sculpture in metal, wood and polyurethane, is assembled on site at Fashion Park, Santa Anita Shopping Center, Arcadia, California.

 1975